-Here we have focused on a fully data-driven approach, as opposed to the conventional approach of direct numerical solutions (Figure 2).
-In practice, for example for large-scale, multi-physics, multi-scale dynamical systems such as weather and climate models, it is likely that a hybrid framework yields the best performance.
-In such a framework, depending on the application and the spatio-temporal scales of the physical processes involved (Thornes et al., 2017; Chantry et al., 2019), some of the equations could be solved numerically with double precision, some could be solved numerically with lower precisions, and some could be approximated with a surrogate model learned via a data-driven approach, such as the ones studied in this paper.
+Here we have focused on a fully data-driven approach, as opposed to the conventional approach of the direct numerical solutions (Fig. 2).
+In practice, for example, for large-scale multiphysics, multiscale dynamical systems such as weather and climate models, it is likely that a hybrid framework yields the best performance.
+In such a framework, depending on the application and the spatiotemporal scales of the physical processes involved (Thornes et al., 2017; Chantry et al., 2019), some of the equations could be solved numerically with double precision, some could be solved numerically with lower precisions, and some could be approximated with a surrogate model learned via a data-driven approach, such as the ones studied in this paper.